vegaprotocol/specs/protocol/0096-LIQM-liquidity_mechanisms.md

 > [!NOTE]
 > the maker fees is scaled by the assets quantum such that 1 ELS point is earned for approx. every 1 USD of maker fees received.

-## Designating Liquidity Providers

-A party will only be able to receive liquidity fees or earn liquidity rewards providing they are designated as an LP for that epoch.

-A party will only be designated as an LP providing they received more than a specified proportion of the markets total maker fees in the previous epoch, let this requirement be $N$ (the network parameter `liquidity.providers.makerRequirement`).
-Throughout the epoch the network will track each parties maker fees, $M$.
-At the end of epoch $i$, a party will be designated as an LP for epoch $i+1$ providing:

-$$\frac{M_{i_j}}{\sum_{k}^{n}{M_{i_j}}} >= N$$

-Where:

-- $M_{i_j}$ is the maker fees of party ${j}$ in epoch ${i}$
-- $N$ the requirement specified by the network parameter `liquidity.providers.makerRequirement`

-By designating parties as LPs on an epoch by epoch basis the protocol ensures:

-- "in-active" parties with a large number of ELS points will no longer be rewarded through liquidity mechanisms should they stop providing liquidity (or provide un-competitive liquidity).
-- "late-arriving" parties with a small number of ELS points will be rewarded through liquidity mechanisms if they provide competitive liquidity and as such comprise a larger proportion of the markets volume.

 ## Volume of Notional